borismus/smus.com/content/books_all.md

 posted: Oct 30, 2022
 cover: /assets/book-covers/power-of-ritual.jpg

-Ritual is closely associated with tradition, but Casper ter Kuile offers a third approach, which is to embrace the good parts of religion, and reconstruct your own rituals.
-At times, the book gave me annoying self-help vibes, other times it came off as overly woke.
+Ritual is closely associated with an ancient monolithic tradition, but Casper ter Kuile encourages us to cherry-pick the good parts from many traditions, and reconstruct your own rituals.
+At times, the book gives off obnoxious self-help vibes, other times it came off as overly woke.
 Overall, I'm pretty sure it was ghost written by a slightly flamboyant gay alien who just landed on Earth.

-I am thankful that I don't need to reinvent rituals as I find myself firmly rooted in the Jewish tradition, where rituals are glorified (see [[Jewish tradition of doing first and understanding later - na'aseh v'nishma]]).
-Yet my concept of God is sufficiently abstract that I cannot help but do some extra work to fill in the gaps.
+I am thankful that I personally don't need to reinvent rituals rom scratch, as I find myself firmly rooted in the Jewish tradition.
+In this tradition, rituals are glorified as an end in themselves (see [[Jewish tradition of doing first and understanding later - na'aseh v'nishma]]).
+But I'm way too skeptical to embrace the whole canon wholesale.

-Still, I'm much more inclined to ground myself in some traditional basis and make modifications, rather than start from "first principles".
-In Rationalist circles, solstice celebrations are inspiring in some ways, but their lack of grounding in a firm tradition is somehow cringeworthy.
+That said, I'm much more inclined to ground myself in some traditional basis and make modifications, rather than start from "first principles".
+In Rationalist circles, unmoored by any traditional or religious foundation, solstice celebrations are fully made up.
+The result is inspiring in some ways, but also feel cringeworthy and a little bit fraudulent.

 This book inspired me to start a journalling practice, and incorporate aspects of "prayer" into it.
 Also, I've implemented tech sabbath, which kicks in automatically on my devices from Friday 6pm to Saturday 6pm.

 Here are my (slightly sanitized) notes on the book:

 # Sacred reading and Lectio Divina
 I found value in the sacred reading idea that ter Kuile outlines, and appreciated his breakdown of various kinds of reading.
 The crux of the sacred practice is to read a text but then address questions that are far more broad ranging than the text as written.
 As an example of how far this practice can be stretched, ter Kuile points to his [Harry Potter and the Sacred Text](https://www.harrypottersacredtext.com/) podcast.